-In many occasions people need to transport live animals by air.
-Very often those animals are personal pets, but there are different kind of animals transported by air as sporting animals, agricultural animals, zoological animals and species being transported for reasons of science.
+On many occasions, people need to transport live animals by air.
+Very often those animals are personal pets, but there are different kinds of animals transported by air as sporting animals, agricultural animals, zoological animals, and species being transported for reasons of science.

-Once accepted for transport the operators have to ensure the safety of passengers, crew members and animal handlers.
-From other side the welfare of transported animals need to be maintained at required standards.
+Once accepted for transport the operators have to ensure the safety of passengers, crew members, and animal handlers.
+On the other side, the welfare of transported animals needs to be maintained at the required standards.

 The European Union Regulation 1/2005 covers the protection of animals during transport and related operations.
 This supranational regulation applies to live animal shipments carried in aircraft.
-This Regulation focuses primarily on commercial shipments of Farm Animals and Horses, but also covers transport of all other vertebrate species.
+This Regulation focuses primarily on commercial shipments of Farm Animals and Horses but also covers the transport of all other vertebrate species.

-– Introduction to the transport of Live Animals by Air – Why we need standards in transport of Live Animals
+– Introduction to the transport of Live Animals by Air – Why we need standards for the transport of Live Animals

 – Responsibilities- Shipper and Carrier responsibilities